 It’s undeniable that the most powerful companies today are data-driven.
 More and more companies are using data analytics to allow them to make better decisions across the board.
 One critical area where this is emphasized is customer insights.
 In an increasingly customer-centric world, the ability to understand the customer is necessary for survival.
 According to McKinsey, “organizations that leverage customer insights outperform peers by 85 percent in sales growth and more than 25 percent in gross margin.”

 Like Netflix who reported 204 million paid global subscribers at the end of 2020 and Salesforce customer Disney+, who as of the beginning of this year was close behind with 95 million paid global subscribers, as well as the recent launches of Paramount and HBO, all subscription services can realize this model and launch a unique experience for their customers while monetizing their content.
 How are Netflix and other talked about subscription services set up for success?
 They’re digitally enabled to scale to the pace of audiences who are continually redefining the way content is consumed.
-Their digital set up allows them to serve content based on consumer interest.
-It helps them to define what they will produce in the future.
-It further permits advertisers to tailor brands and types of offerings to make.
+Their digital setup allows them to serve content based on consumer interest.
+It helps them to define what they will produce in the future, and it further permits advertisers to tailor brands and types of offerings to make.

 Customer centricity and digital transformation go hand-in-hand.
 According to IDC, 85% of enterprise decision-makers say they have a time frame of two years to make significant inroads into digital transformation or they will fall behind their competitors and suffer financially.
 This sounds daunting yet every company today has the power to be smarter about where they’re going especially if they have the right tools like Salesforce which help the industry reimagine business in the digital age.